 IMF forecast: Global growth will weaken this year to 3.3%

-WASHINGTON – The International Monetary Fund is downgrading its outlook for growth in the United States, Europe, Japan and the overall global economy and points to heightened trade tensions as a key reason.
+WASHINGTON – The International Monetary Fund on Tuesday downgraded its outlook for growth in the United States, Europe, Japan and the overall global economy and pointed to heightened trade tensions as a key reason.

 The IMF expects the world economy to grow 3.3% this year, down from 3.6% in 2018.
 That would match 2016 for the weakest year since 2009.
 In its previous forecast in January, the IMF had predicted that international growth would reach 3.5% this year.